zebbern/dosint/README.md

   ```
   Searches the dark web via Tor onion search engines.

-## Disclaimer
+> [!WARNING]
 This tool is provided for **educational and authorized security testing purposes only**.
 Users must **obtain proper authorization** before scanning or performing reconnaissance activities.
-Misuse of this tool may violate laws and regulations—use responsibly.
+Misuse of this tool may violate laws and regulations use responsibly.